Introduction

 Procedure

 The CABG procedure varies with anatomical variations, disease complexity and site, and surgeon preference.
 Commonly, a median sternotomy is performed and the conduits harvested.
-The cardiopulmonary bypass is commenced, allowing the heart to arrest (cardioplegia*) whilst maintaining systemic perfusion.
+The cardiopulmonary bypass is commenced, allowing the heart to arrest (using cardioplegia*) whilst also maintaining systemic perfusion.

-The grafts are anastomosed, end-to-side, onto coronary aortotomies via a ‘parachuting’ technique, onto the identified targeted region (both through pre-operative imaging and intra-operative assessment)
+The grafts are anastomosed, end-to-side onto coronary arteriotomies via a ‘parachuting’ technique (Fig. 6), at the identified targeted region (both through pre-operative imaging and intra-operative assessment)

 The proximal ends of the venous and radial artery grafts are anastomosed to the ascending aorta.
-This step is not required in a LIMA graft because it is directly supplied by its origin, the left subclavian artery.
+This allows blood to pass directly from the aorta to the distal coronary artery, bypassing the blockage.
+This step is not required in a LIMA graft because the proximal end is not usually released, and is directly supplied by its origin, the left subclavian artery.

-The insertion of pacing wires facilitates the control of post-operative atrial fibrillation, which occurs in a third of post-operative patients.
-Chest drains are inserted prior to closure.
+The insertion of pacing wires facilitates the control of post-operative arrythmias particularly heart block.
+Chest drains are inserted and cardiopulmonary bypass is stopped, with restoration of cardiac contraction prior to closure.

 Key Points